-Get new tech and outdoor gear with sitewide sales at Otterbox and Lifeproof
+Get new tech and outdoor gear with sitewide sales at OtterBox and LifeProof

 Accessories

-Both Otterbox and Lifeproof purvey a plethora of accessories, too.
+Both OtterBox and LifeProof purvey a plethora of accessories, too.
 You can pick up a holster for your iPhone SE/iPhone 8/iPhone 7 over at LifeProof.
-On top of being a major bargain, the holster is durable and safe for your device thanks to its scratch-free lining.
+On top of being a major bargain, the holster is durable and safe for your device, thanks to its scratch-free lining.

 - Encased Belt Clip Holster for Fre Case for iPhone SE/iPhone 8/iPhone 7 ($4.95, originally $19.95; lifeproof.com)

-If you’re looking for a screen protector, you can roll with, say, Lifeproof’s Alpha Glass for both the iPhone and Samsung Galaxy.
+If you’re looking for a screen protector, you can roll with, say, LifeProof’s Alpha Glass for both the iPhone and Samsung Galaxy.
 The shatter-preventing, fingerprint-resistant tempered glass surface should help you rest easy on those hiking trips.
-You could also go with Otterbox’s Amplify Glass Antimicrobial Screen Protectors for both iPhone and iPad.
-This heavy-duty screen protector doesn’t just resist scratches, but microbes too.
+You could also go with OtterBox’s Amplify Glass Antimicrobial Screen Protectors for both iPhone and iPad.
+This heavy-duty screen protector resists not just scratches, but microbes too.

 - Alpha Glass Screen Protector (starting at $24.95, originally starting at $39.95; lifeproof.com)